saikirangurijal/cloudcentersuite/Content/Networking/Route53/README.md

     - Select the corresponding Repository ID and Hit Enter.

-If service creation is successful, You will be presented with a message **"Route53 Service imported successfully.
+If service creation is successful, You will be presented with a message **"Route 53 Service imported successfully.
 Imported Application Profile Successfully"**

 ## Service Package Bundle
 The Package Service bundle consists of the following files: